- Facility Buyout: Yes

 The Pitot House Museum has been meticulously restored to showcase its brick-between-post construction covered by white plaster and Caribbean double-pitched roof.

 Visitors can enjoy a guided tour of the home and parterre garden.
 The 10,000-square-foot side lawn and gardens can be rented to host elegant seated dinners, wedding receptions, and corporate entertaining.

 The home is carefully furnished with Louisiana and American antiques from the early 1800's with a second-floor gallery surrounding overlooking the bayou.
 Pitot House Museum is a 10-minute ride from the French Quarter and a 10-minute walk from the New Orleans Fair Grounds Race Course.
 It is accessible via the North Carrollton branch of the Canal Streetcar line, as well as the Esplanade Avenue bus line.
-The house is currently open Wednesday-Saturday, 10 a.m. - 3 p.m The last tour begins at 2:30 p.m.
+The house is currently open Wednesday-Friday, 10 a.m. - 3 p.m The last tour begins at 2:30 p.m.